COE Department of STEM Education

 +1 928 523-2154

-For experienced secondary science teachers
+For experienced science teachers

 The Master of Arts in Science Teaching Degree (MAST) is a rigorous online program designed for experienced teachers to deepen their knowledge of the content and to enhance their classroom practice through a focus on research-based teaching strategies that make science accessible to learners.
 The program is unique in that it focuses solely on science education allowing students to be part of a supportive group of high-achieving science teachers taught by faculty who specialize and conduct research in science education.